llelik/storagegrid-audit-analysis-calc/README.md

 StorageGRID also has advanced auditing (Configuration > Audit) and protocol headers can be captured if need be (`HTRH` in audit log.)

+#### What is tricky about analyzing ILM, and bucket or group access policies

+Those are tricky in the sense that JSON is weirdly encoded, so it's not trivial to put it back together and present as JSON.
+Check the documentation on those and give it a try.
+Here are some examples and tips:

+- [SBAC(CSTR):"solidfire"][S3BK(CSTR):"local"][S3SR(CSTR):"policy"][SRCF(CSTR):"<messy JSON>"]: the value of SRCF has the new ILM rule for the account "solidfire" and bucket "local"
+- [MUUN(CSTR):"urn:sgws:identity::19663253853227287812:root"][MRSC(UI32):201][RSLT(FC32):SUCS][MRSP(CSTR):"<messy JSON>"]: the root user uploaded a new bucket policy, got the response 201 (result: success), and the response was the JSON string in MRSP
+- [MRMD(CSTR):"POST"][MPAT(CSTR):"/api/v3/grid/ilm-policies"][MRSP(CSTR):"<messy JSON>"] - ILM policy posted
+- [MRMD(CSTR):"POST"][MPAT(CSTR):"/api/v3/grid/ilm-rules"][MRSP(CSTR):"<messy JSON>"] - ILM rule applied
+- [MRMD(CSTR):"POST"][MPAT(CSTR):"/api/v3/grid/ilm-evaluate"][MRSP(CSTR):"<messy JSON>"] - ILM rule evaluated
+- [MRMD(CSTR):"POST"][MPAT(CSTR):"/api/v3/grid/ilm-rules/filters-validation"] - ILM filter validated; no JSON in this message
+- IDEL - ILM-initiated deletion of an object
+- ORLM - logged when an object is copied and stored (not deleted) thanks to ILM rules
+- MGAU - management audit message (requests to the StorageGRID Management API) for every request that's not a GET or HEAD.

+Management audit messages are numerous.
+This page in the StorageGRID manual](https://docs.netapp.com/sgws-115/topic/com.netapp.doc.sg-audit/GUID-21B7D957-959B-49EB-91A6-929985DBF581.html) contains a list of all management actions and codes.

+To get examples of JSON output you may see encoded, refer to [Bucket and group access policies](https://docs.netapp.com/sgws-115/topic/com.netapp.doc.sg-s3/GUID-53596498-9334-44DB-A4CE-DFEC28CF21FF.html).

 #### Is there a list of all fields/keys for StorageGRID logs

 A lot of them (maybe not all?) are mentioned in the official documentation.
+I'm not aware of any omissions.

-All keys found testing with a sample log from v11.4 are in the Python script.
+All keys found testing with a sample log from v11.5 are in the Python script.
 If your log contains any field that's not accounted for, you'll see them called out in console output.

 #### How can one ensure that no audit log file is deleted before it's copied out of Admin Node